-By specific periods of time, I am referring to the standard business plan measures of months, quarters and the complete fiscal year.
+By specific periods of time, I am referring to the standard business plan measures of months, quarters, and the complete fiscal year.
 Normally, in most years, you want to build out your marketing plan for 12 months measured by quarterly and annual metrics based on a series of marketing tactics that align with your objectives and fit into both your overall business strategy and, of course, into your budget.
 During the abnormal periods of 2020-2022, we knew that our timeframe for marketing campaigns of any kind needed to be reduced to very short periods while we experimented with what would and would not work.

 In fact, there were very few long-term "campaigns" of any kind, and marketing "strategies" were shortened to one-two and three-month tactical experiments.
-Although, we are not much more stabilized in 2023, we are conditioned to work in abnormal times, and, as such we will continue to be much more short-term focused and very concentrated on immediate lead generation of highly qualified leads.
-Perhaps in the second half of 2023 looking into 2024 we can look out again to 12 and 18-month marketing strategies and longer-term campaigns...once we declare 2023 a success!
-But personally, I don't think so.
-2023 is going to be a bumpy ride, and it's time to put our hard hats on and buckle up!
+Although, we are not much more stabilized in 2024, we are conditioned to work in abnormal times, and, as such we will continue to be much more short-term focused and very concentrated on immediate lead generation of highly qualified leads.
+Perhaps as we look into 2025, we can look out again to 12 and 18-month marketing strategies and longer-term campaigns...once we declare 2024 a success!
+But personally, I don't think so even though our forecast for 2024 is positive with more upsides than downsides although it's going to be a bumpy ride given the geopolitical wars and the craziness and finger-pointing of the U.S. elections.
+Given that, 2024 is going to be a year in which as managers we need to put our hard hats on and buckle up!

 Marketing today is the process of creating a balance between the objectively factual half of our brain with the emotional other half.
-In reality, there's rarely a balance between the two since in the real world, this process always becomes an overweighting of one side or the other.
-From my own background, I grew up in a nondigital world with very limited choices of just a few media channels, billboards, snailmailed documents, expensive conferences and trade shows.
+In reality, there's never a balance between the two since in the real world, this process always becomes an overweighting of one side or the other.
+From my own background, I grew up in a nondigital world with very limited choices of just a few media channels, billboards, snailmailed documents, expensive conferences, and trade shows.

 Nowhere is this principle of balance between hard facts and emotional satisfaction better exhibited than in the world of cars.
 The reality of my car life in the 40,000 miles I drive each year is the annual purchase of a new Subaru which is a very practical purchase triggered just before that mileage period when I would need to put money into new tires and new brakes.

-The Subaru Outback is very practical ranking at the top of every list for safety, economy and resale value, and overall, it's not a bad looking car.
+The Subaru Outback is very practical ranking at the top of most lists for safety, economy and resale value, and overall, it's not a bad looking car.
 Subaru's marketing is based primarily on safety and economy with lots of videos showing multi generations of diverse families driving in bad weather.